-Note: The Target Rx number can be obtained by turning on the Video Wall OSD.
+Note: Target receiver number can be obtained by turning on the Video Wall OSD.
 Omitting N3 makes the settings global to all receivers.

-set\vw\pos N1 N2 {N3}←
+set_vw_pos N1 N2 {N3}←

 Set the display's position within the video wall.
 (Cannot exceed the video wall's horizontal and vertical display count.)